-We have a written Code of Business Conduct and Ethics, or the Code, that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-We have posted a current copy of the code on our website, www.medpace.com.
+We have a written Code of Business Conduct and Ethics (the "Code") that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+We have posted a current copy of the Code in the "Corporate Governance" section of the "Investors" page of our website located at www.medpace.com.
 In addition, we intend to post on our website all disclosures that are required by law or the rules of NASDAQ concerning any amendments to, or waivers from, any provision of the Code.